Realizing Resource Recycling

 Converting External Wall Panel Scrap into Raw Materials for Products

-Sekisui Board Co., Ltd. Gunma and Mizukuchi business sites, which produce Sekisui Heim external wall panels, generate scrap during their production processes.
+Sekisui Board Co., Ltd. Gunma and Minakuchi business sites, which produce Sekisui Heim external wall panels, generate scrap during their production processes.
 Along with making efforts to reduce the scraps produced whenever possible, these sites are moving forward with in-house material recycling for any scraps that are ultimately generated.

 Specifically, the scraps generated during the production of products from the completed external walls are crushed and sorted, after which the extracted wood chips and cement are used as recycled raw materials.